Doctor of Philosophy in Learning Technologies Admissions Process

 Submit the following materials to the LT Department at LT-PhD@unt.edu

-- Includes a summary of teaching, administrative, and/or training experience.
+• Personal Resume or Curriculum Vitae: Includes a summary of teaching, administrative, and/or training experience

-- Outline and describe career objectives; state doctoral research areas of interest; previous research experience; professional or community experiences that demonstrate motivation, commitment and potential for doctoral work; accomplishments; communications skills; technology skills; and contribution to the diversity of the field.
+• Personal Statement: (500–1000 words) of career objectives, which may include your reason for pursuing a Ph.D., doctoral research areas of interest; research, professional or community experiences that demonstrate motivation, commitment, time management, and potential for doctoral work; accomplishments; communications skills; technology skills; and contributions to the diversity of the field

-- Expository essay on any topic in research, theory or practice.
-Must be 2-3 pages.
+• Writing Sample: Expository essay on any topic in research, theory or practice (must be 2-3 pages)

 International Students

-- International Admissions Office.
-Appli cants who do not hold either U.S. citizenship or U.S. permanent resident alien status should apply to the
+• Applicants who do not hold either U.S. citizenship or U.S. permanent resident alien status should apply to the International Admissions Office